-“The Intergenerational Transmission of Schooling Among the Education-Rationed” Journal of Human Resources (forthcoming, with Maithili Ramachandran)
+Agüero, Jorge and Maithili Ramachandran (2020) “The Intergenerational Transmission of Schooling Among the Education-Rationed” Journal of Human Resources, 55(2): 504-538, Spring.

-“Do the more educated know more about health?
-Evidence from schooling and HIV knowledge in Zimbabwe,” Economic Development and Cultural Change, 2014, 62(3): 489-517 (with Prashant Bharadwaj).
+Agüero, Jorge and Prashant Bharadwaj (2014) “Do the more educated know more about health?
+Evidence from schooling and HIV knowledge in Zimbabwe.”
+Economic Development and Cultural Change, 62(3): 489-517.